mongodb/docs/source/includes/fact-unexpected-shutdown-accuracy.rst

 operations performed between the last :ref:`checkpoint
 <storage-wiredtiger-checkpoints>` and the unclean shutdown.
 Checkpoints
 usually occur every 60 seconds.
-However, :program:`mongod` instances running with non-default :option:`syncDelay` settings may have more or less frequent checkpoints.
+However, :program:`mongod` instances running with non-default :option:`--syncdelay` settings may have more or less frequent checkpoints.

 Run :dbcommand:`validate` on each collection on the :program:`mongod` to to restore the correct statistics after an unclean shutdown.
+If multiple :program:`mongod` instances experienced an unclean shutdown, perform the validation procedure on each :program:`mongod`.